Thursday, March 19, 2009

 Our tall friend led us out an exit just to the left of the podium, taking us around behind the choir loft.
 There were a number of rooms back here.
 There was one that was the main control room for the PA and tape recorders.
 It was fronted with one way glass that looked out onto the podium.
 Just a little further down the hall was larger room that housed about 30 or so reel-to-reel recorders, also with a long one-way window that looked out on the podium and congregation.
 These recorders were staffed by congregation members who were queuing up multiple machines.
 They would launch them just as the Colonel began his nightly introductory warm-up of quotes from several favorite scriptures, spilling out of the hallways to take their seats before the opening prayer.
 [Within in the week, I would be running my own recorder and would file out to take my seat every night.
 This would continue every night and three times on Sundays for most of my nine years in Houston.]

 We were also shown the glassed-in rooms behind the auditorium that were used for Sunday School classes, but more importantly as “overflow” rooms for those who did not arrive in time to get a seat inside the auditorium.
 Our tour complete, we took our seats, opening our bibles and notebooks—most people took copious notes.
-After nine years, I ended up notebooks that filled an entire bookcase.
+After nine years, I ended up with notebooks that filled an entire bookcase.

 Our first night was exciting.
 I have no idea what was discussed in the Colonel’s lecture.
 It is probably misleading to say “discussed.”
 There was no discussion at all.
 The Colonel lectured.
-We took notes as fast as fast as we could scribble.
+We took notes as fast as we could scribble.
 At one point, the Colonel looked down and gestured to us, explaining that we had just traveled all the way from Wisconsin to get our teaching “face-to-face.”
 There was this idea that it was somehow more powerful to get your teaching face-to-face with the Colonel than on tape.
 Well, it was certainly more dynamic, especially being mentioned as we were that first night!

 The following night, we had the routine down.
 We arrived a full 90 minutes before class, reserved our same seats, and began to get to know some of the people around us.
 A few minutes after we got settled in, our lanky friend came by and handed me a small brown paper sack, calling it a gift.
 Inside I found a safety razor and can of shaving cream.
 He said that the Colonel had thought I might want to “trim” my beard.